Levantespot/UDA_for_RS/README.md

 ### Pretrained weights & Checkpoints

 1. Please download the [MiT weights](https://drive.google.com/drive/folders/1b7bwrInTW4VLEm27YawHOAMSMikga2Ia?usp=sharing) pretrained on ImageNet-1K provided by the official [SegFormer repository](https://github.com/NVlabs/SegFormer) and put them in a folder `pretrained/` within this project.
-Only use mit_b5.pth are uesd in our experiments.
+Only `mit_b5.pth` are uesd in our experiments.

 2. We provide three checkpoints for each domain adaptation on POT→VAI and VAI→POT.
 Please put them in `work_dirs/`.